April - May, 2025

 ONLINE COURSES: To participate fully, you will need access to a device with internet, microphone, and camera (such as a laptop, smartphone, or tablet).

-IN-PERSON COURSES: In the event of inclement weather or other circumstances, a class session may need to be conducted online or on another date.
+IN-PERSON COURSES: In the event of inclement weather or other circumstances, a class may need to be conducted online or on another date.
 By signing up for a course, you assume this risk and understand that circumstances may change.
 Please see full details under “How to Register.”

 Course Descriptions